fstwn/cockatoo/README.md

 ## Licensing

+- Original code is licensed under the MIT License.
 - NetworkX is licensed under the 3-clause BSD license which can be found in `licenses/networkx`.
 - Some code snippets from the COMPAS framework are used within this software.
 This code is licensed under the MIT License which can be found in `licenses/COMPAS`.
+- Some code snippets by [Anders Holden Deleuran](https://github.com/AndersDeleuran/) are used with permission.
+They originate from gists and the *FAHS* pipeline, kindly provided by Anders.
+This code is licensed under the Apache License 2.0 which can be found in `licenses/ahd`.

 ## Misc